neo4j/neo4j-python-driver/docs/source/index.rst

 .. note::

-    The Python driver 1.7 supports older versions of python.
+    The Python driver 1.7 supports older versions of Python.
     However, the Python driver 1.7 works in fallback mode with Neo4j 4.x.
-    It does not support features introduced in Neo4j 4.0 and later, such as multiple databases, Neo4j Fabric, and fine-grained access control.
+    Practically this means that we do not recommend this, nor do we offer support or fixes.
+Furthermore, this combination does not support features introduced in Neo4j 4.0 and later, such as multiple databases, Neo4j Fabric, and fine-grained access control.
 To run multiple databases online concurrently and do distributed queries over them, you must migrate from 1.7 to 4.x.

 ******